ordina-jworks/ordina-jworks.github.io/_posts/2018-09-27-SpringOne-Platform.md

 Currently they support Eclipse, Visual Studio Code and Atom IDE.
 With this release also comes the end of Spring Tools 3, but not until mid 2019!
 STS 3.9.x will still receive updates and will be shipped as a full distribution, and the distribution will be updated to the upcoming Eclipse releases (2018-09, 2018-12, and beyond).
-After mid 2019, it will not receive any maintenance updates anymore.
+After mid 2019, it will no longer receive any maintenance updates.